EliyaRabia/FacebookWeb/README.md

 also every user can edit the posts, u can change the text, delete photo, add new photo. by clicking in the 3 dots near the information of the user that created the post. u can do the same in comments, delete and edit them!
+You can also see the share options by click on the share icon.

 ### Dark Mode
 The application supports a dark mode theme.
 Users can toggle between light and dark mode using the switch in options setting in  the navigation bar